alexdover/blade-set/README.md

 ### Installation

 Require this package in your `composer.json` and update composer.
-This will download the package and PHPExcel of PHPOffice.
+This will download the package.

 ```php
 "alexdover/blade-set": "1.*"